robinschuere/archive/Architecture/frontend/monorepo_feature_setup.md

 An application is a website / webapplication / mobile application where end-users communicate with.

 Applications are deployable by their own standards, to their own environments whenever necessary.
-Application hold their own package json.
+Application hold their own package json and environment configuration.

 Applications can import from (private or NPM) packages, shared and feature folders.